wesleybertipaglia/wesleybertipaglia.github.io/src/content/blog/ElyUDeY1.md

 In a vacuum, the death of a colossal star older than our solar system reached its climax.
 The supernova explosion was not an end, but a distribution of cosmic wealth.[^1]

-This explosion dispersed its legacy into space: a cloud of dust and gas enriched with heavy elements.
-Silicon, iron, carbon, nickel... the building blocks of matter, forged under extreme pressure and temperature in the dying stellar core.
+When the stellar echo faded, only its ashes remained: a cloud of dust and gas enriched with heavy elements such as silicon, iron, carbon, and nickel.
+These were the building blocks of matter, forged under extreme pressure and temperature in the core of the dying star.
 We are, quite literally, stardust.[^2]

 These fragments floated, disorganized, until the silent, omnipresent force of gravity began to organize them.
 Slowly, grain by grain, the material began to attract, collide, and clump together.

-Most of this mass collapsed to ignite a new star: the Sun.[^3] Around it, the remaining material flattened into a rotating protoplanetary disk a vast workshop of planet formation.[^4]
+Most of the mass collapsed to ignite a new star, the Sun.[^3] Around it, the remaining material flattened into a rotating protoplanetary disk, a vast workshop of planetary creation.[^4][^5]

-In this disk, rocks collided and merged.
-Some worlds would become distant gas giants.
-But one, at a precise orbital distance, would find the perfect balance of mass, energy, and elements.

-We call this world Earth.[^5]
+Within this swirling disk, rocks clashed and fused.
+Some worlds became distant gas giants, but one, at just the right distance, found the perfect balance of mass, energy, and elements.
+And we call this world Earth.[^6]

-For hundreds of millions of years, its surface was a brewing inferno: incessant volcanism, meteorite bombardment, and violent storms sculpted the landscape.
-Yet beneath this fury, chemistry found new paths.
+For hundreds of millions of years, its surface was a brewing inferno.
+Volcanic storms, meteorite impacts, and relentless heat shaped a wild and violent landscape.
+Yet beneath this fury, chemistry began to experiment.

 Simple molecules, in primitive broths, began to interact in complex ways.
 They repeated themselves, persisted...
 Until, in a sublime and almost unimaginable moment, matter reached a threshold: it learned to self copy.
-What was inert became alive.[^6]
+What was inert became alive.[^7][^8]

 This small blue planet, suspended in the vastness of the cosmos, now held an unprecedented promise.
-The possibility of beings capable not only of surviving, but of evolving to the point of looking up at the night sky and asking the most profound question: "Why do we exist?"
+The possibility of beings capable not only of surviving, but of evolving to the point of looking up at the night sky and asking the most profound question: _Why do we exist?_

-It is this lineage this Heritage of the Stars that culminates in human curiosity.
-We are the fragment of that ancient supernova that, after 4.6 billion years of journeying, finally gained the ability to look back and understand its own stellar origin.
+It is this lineage, this heritage of the stars, that culminates in human curiosity.
+We are fragments of that ancient supernova which, after 4.6 billion years of journeying, finally gained the ability to look back and understand its own stellar origin.

 ### Disclaimer